helgui/SfmDataGenerator/README.md

  * RGB-D datasets
  * Silhouette reconstruction datasets

 The dataset is being created by moving virtual camera around a 3D-model and taking photos from different viewpoints.
-A 3D-model is presented in [PLY](http://paulbourke.net/dataformats/ply/) format.
+SfmDataGenerator supports 3D-models [PLY](http://paulbourke.net/dataformats/ply/) and [OBJ](http://paulbourke.net/dataformats/obj/) models.
 Virtual camera is fully consistent with the *pinhole camera* model.

 Generated dataset (camera parameters for each viewpoint & 3d point cloud if provided) may be stored in *txt*, *yml* or *xml* files.
 Images & silhouettes are saved to *png* files, depth images are saved to floating point *exr* image.